 Evidence:

 Evolution of induction treatment: Multiple studies support the successful combination of amphotericin B deoxycholate (Amb-D) plus 5-flucytosine as the induction treatment of choice in HIV-associated CM.
-First trialled by van der Horst and colleagues, the addition of 5-flucytosine to Amb-D, showed a trend towards improved CSF sterility at 2 weeks and reduced frequency of relapse.35 In a subsequent trial, this combination cleared cryptococci (measured as early fungicidal activity, EFA) more rapidly than either Amb-D alone or Amb-D plus fluconazole.5 Furthermore, the combination of Amb-D 1 mg/kg daily plus 5-flucytosine 25 mg/kg four times a day showed a survival advantage at day 70, over Amb-D alone in the treatment of CM.2 The nephroprotection of L-Amb compared with Amb-D is long recognised and accessibility of L-Amb in RRS led to the establishment of L-Amb 3-4 mg/kg daily plus 5-flucytosine 25 mg/kg four times a day for 2 weeks, as the current standard.
+First trialled by van der Horst and colleagues, the addition of 5-flucytosine to Amb-D, showed a trend towards improved CSF sterility at 2 weeks and reduced frequency of relapse.35 In a subsequent trial, this combination cleared cryptococci (measured as early fungicidal activity, EFA) more rapidly than either Amb-D alone or Amb-D plus fluconazole.5 Importantly, the combination of Amb-D 1 mg/kg daily plus 5-flucytosine 25 mg/kg four times a day showed a survival advantage at day 70, over Amb-D alone in the treatment of CM.2 The nephroprotection of L-Amb compared with Amb-D is long recognised and accessibility of L-Amb in RRS led to the establishment of L-Amb 3-4 mg/kg daily plus 5-flucytosine 25 mg/kg four times a day for 2 weeks, as the current standard.

 Resource-limited settings: In RLS, challenges with antifungal access, adverse effects and difficulty of monitoring and safely managing 2 weeks of Amb-D induction treatment led to phase 2 studies, exploring alternative regimens.
-Fluconazole monotherapy, even at doses up to 1200 mg daily, was associated with a greater than 50% mortality at 10-weeks, and one-year mortality over 75%.36-38 It is not recommended as induction monotherapy for CM unless there is no alternative and referral for more effective treatment is not possible.
-An oral combination of fluconazole 1200 mg daily plus 5-flucytosine 25 mg/kg four times a day was associated with a significant improvement in EFA compared with fluconazole alone.39 Not surprisingly, the addition of a short, 5-7 day course of Amb-D at 1 mg/kg daily to oral fluconazole or combined oral fluconazole and 5-flucytosine showed improved rates of cryptococcal clearance40,41, similar to rates observed with 14 days of Amb-D.
+Fluconazole monotherapy, even at doses up to 1200 mg daily, was associated >50% mortality at 10-weeks, and >75% mortality at one-year.36-38 An oral combination of fluconazole 1200 mg daily plus 5-flucytosine 25 mg/kg four times a day was associated with a significant improvement in EFA compared with fluconazole alone.39 Unsurprisingly, the addition of a short, 5-7 day course of Amb-D at 1 mg/kg daily to oral fluconazole or combined oral fluconazole and 5-flucytosine showed improved rates of cryptococcal clearance40,41, similar to rates observed with 14 days of Amb-D.

 In the phase 3 ACTA trial conducted in centres in Africa, the oral combination of fluconazole 1200 mg daily and 5-flucytosine 25 mg/kg four times a day for 2 weeks was compared with 1-week of Amb-D 1 mg/kg daily and 2 weeks of Amb-D 1 mg/kg daily as induction therapy, with the latter two arms being further randomised with either fluconazole 1200 mg daily or 5-flucytosine 25 mg/kg four times a day.7 One-week Amb-D 1 mg/kg daily plus 5-flucytosine followed by fluconazole 1200 mg daily in the second week was the best performing induction arm, with a 24% 10-week mortality.
-This regimen was adopted as the preferred induction regimen by the WHO and Southern African HIV Clinicians Society Guidelines until the AMBITION-cm study.16,18
+This regimen was adopted as the preferred induction regimen by the WHO and Southern African guidelines until the AMBITION-cm study.16,18

 In the AMBITION-cm phase III study across sites in Africa, a single initial 10 mg/kg dose of liposomal amphotericin B (L-Amb), with an oral backbone of fluconazole 1200 mg daily plus 5-flucytosine 25 mg/kg four times a day for 2 weeks was compared with the then WHO recommendation of 1-week Amb-D 1 mg/kg daily plus 5-flucytosine followed by 1 week of fluconazole 1200 mg daily.6 This met non-inferiority criteria (10 week mortality 24.8% vs 28.7%) with similar EFAs and was significantly better tolerated.
 The WHO guidelines now recommend the Ambition-cm regimen as the preferred antifungal therapy in PLHIV with CM.10